 Late 1931.
 Dorothy and Ted Hustead along with four-year-old Bill bought the only drugstore in Wall, South Dakota located on the edge of the Badlands.
-Business was bad due to the Depression and droughts and the 326 poor residents could not support the store.
+Business was bad due to the Depression and droughts, the 326 poor residents could not support the store.
 The Hustead’s gave the business 5 years to recover.

 Ted graduated from pharmacy school in 1929, and Dorothy was a teacher.
 However they wanted their own store and thanks to a $3000,00 legacy from his father, Ted found this one in Wall.
 The Hustead’s were on a trip in their Model T when they saw the store.
 Because there was a Catholic Church nearby, it looked like a good place to settle down – even if it seemed to be in the middle of nowhere.
 Their extended family thought they had ‘lost it’ but after lengthy prayer everyone decided it was a good move.